This post may contain affiliate links. Please see my disclosure policy for more details.

 Without a car you’re pretty much confined to the resort and the wrecks, and there is much more of the island to see than this.
 Here are some great options if you want to join a tour.
 Just click on the headings to read more or book.

 This return cruise to Moreton Island from Brisbane sets sail on a purpose-built vessel with viewing platforms to spot marine life with commentary from a marine naturalist.
 The trip includes a guided snorkel tour of Tangalooma wrecks, morning tea, tropical lunch and time on the beach with free use of sporting equipment.
-Costs from $159 per person.

 This day trip to Moreton Island includes return transport from Brisbane or the Gold Coast, a guided tour of Tangalooma wrecks, a guided snorkelling experience, lunch on the beach, viewing the wrecks in transparent kayaks, a 4WD experience and sand tobogganing on the dunes.
-Costs from

 3. Tangalooma Island Resort